 Q. What does the suitability analysis require?

-Q. Can leveraged and inverse ETFs be suitable for a retail investor?
+Q. Can leverage and inverse ETFs be suitable for a retail investor?

 A. While it is not FINRA’s position that all leveraged and inverse ETFs are unsuitable for all retail customers, firms that recommend them must carefully consider their suitability for each customer.
 Of particular concern, in light of their reset feature, is whether one is recommended as an intermediate or long-term investment rather than as part of a closely monitored trading or hedging strategy.